gatling/gatling/src/docs/content/reference/execute/cloud/user/simulations/index.md

 reasons (to avoid a forgotten test running forever).
 {{< /alert >}}

-### Step 1: General
+### Step 1: name, package and simulation

-In this step, you will define the simulation's general parameters.
+In this step, define the simulation's general parameters.

-{{< img src="create-simulation-general.png" alt="Create simulation - Step 1" >}}
+{{< img src="step1.png" alt="Create simulation - Step 1" >}}

 - **Name**: the name that will appear on the simulations table.
-- **Team**: the team which owns the simulation.
+- **Package**: the actual package the simulation will run.

-#### Package and Class name

-If you already have created the package you want to use, you can select it via the **Package** dropdown menu (it must belong to the selected team).

-If you did not create your package before, you can click the `Create a new package` button.
-You will then be prompted with the [package creation form]({{< ref "package-conf/#creation" >}}).

-Once your package is selected you will be able to select the **Class name**, the simulation's fully qualified name, detected in the selected package.
+- **Simulation**: the simulation to run in this package.

 ### Step 2: Locations configuration

-In this step, you'll configure the locations used for the Gatling Enterprise load generators.
+In this step, configure the Gatling Enterprise load generator locations.

-You can either use the managed locations provided by Gatling Enterprise Cloud, or use your own [private locations]({{< ref "../../../install/cloud" >}})
+You can either use the managed locations provided by Gatling Enterprise, use your own [private locations]({{< ref "../../../install/cloud" >}}), or [dedicated IP addresses]({{< ref "dedicated-ips" >}}) for your load generators.

 {{< alert info >}}
-It is not currently possible to mix managed and private locations in the same simulation.
+It is not currently possible to mix managed, private locations and dedicated IPs in the same simulation.
 {{< /alert >}}

 Managed location load generators have the following specifications: